50% of all absenteeism at work relates to mental health challenges (Guest Blog – Matthew Holman)

 - staff turnover: £22.4 billion

 From a personal perspective, I unintentionally entered the world of Mental Health Advocacy in 2016.
 I had been working in large global corporate roles for over 20 years, acquiring many different skills across business.
-I left the corporate world at a point I was struggling with my mental health (I didn’t realise it at the time), I had an employer who made quick decisions about keeping or letting people go.
+At a point I was struggling with my mental health (I didn’t realise it at the time), I had an employer who made quick decisions about keeping or letting people go.
 I never took a day off sick with a physical illness for 7 years.
 But I struggled a lot with internal mental sickness, I didn’t really understand, and more importantly, nobody ever stepped in or asked me if I was taking care of myself properly.
 In 2016 very few people possessed the skills or tools to support those who were struggling in silence.

 For me this moment of impact and change in 2016 was the reset that I truly needed to happen, these are my drivers and passion to helping others.
 I don’t want anyone to experience the shame, worthlessness and hopeless feelings that I felt at my lowest point.